Show All Answers

 The Board of Adjustment meets the second Thursday of each month at 10:00 am at City Hall, 201 S Walnut Street.

 Meeting agendas, packets, and minutes are available online for review by the public.
+Viewing the meeting live or recorded is available online.
 Check the calendar to see when they meet next.

 New businesses in the City of Milford are encouraged to contact the Planning & Economic Development Department early in the process to determine what is required by the City’s zoning code or building code prior to beginning operation.
 The business owner must obtain a Certificate of Use from the Planning & Economic Development Department prior to having utilities placed in their name to ensure the proposed use is allowed on the property and to outline the steps needed to obtain a new Certificate of Occupancy.
 Click here to find out more information on the steps required to open your business in Milford.